kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(3\) Auxiliary Data Words.

-\(c\) The period during which erroneous guidance information is radiated must not exceed the periods specified in §171.315(a).
+\(c\) The period during which erroneous guidance information is radiated must not exceed the periods specified in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.315   Azimuth monitor system requirements.|§171.315]](a).
 If the fault is not cleared within the time allowed, the ground equipment must be shut down.
 After shutdown, no attempt must be made to restore service until a period of 20 seconds has elapsed.

 ### §171.317   Approach elevation performance requirements.